CACILTD/forecaster/user-guide/Data/Data-Columns.md

 ![Column Properties Example](imgs/DataColumns_ColumnProperties.png)

-This will then display a dialog similar to that in Figure 33, in which it is possible to:
+This will then display a dialog in which it is possible to:
 -	Change its data type, by selecting a new type from the data type drop down list.
 The system will attempt to convert the data format, however, if you continually toggle through different data types, there will be a loss of detail, e.g. going from double to integer and back to double will lose the decimal point detail
 -	Change the model column type, i.e. whether a field is an input or target.
-For more details on this, see section 5.6
+For more details on this, see the Forecasting\Model Columns section.
 -	Add comments about the column

-In addition to the operational details of the column, the system also calculates some summary statistics for numeric columns as shown in Table 8.
+In addition to the operational details of the column, the system also calculates some summary statistics for numeric columns as shown in the table below.

 | Statistic | Description                                         |